biolab/orange-hugo/content/blog/2019/6/gene-expression-profiles-with-line-plot.md

 type="blog"
 thumbImage = "/blog_img/2019/6/3/gene-blog.png"
 frontPageImage = "/blog_img/2019/6/3/gene-blog.png"
-categories=["bioinformatics", "gene expression", "line plot"] shortExcerpt = "We show how to explore gene expression profiles with the new Line Plot widget."
+blog=["bioinformatics", "gene expression", "line plot"] shortExcerpt = "We show how to explore gene expression profiles with the new Line Plot widget."

 longExcerpt = "Line Plot shows profiles of data instances – each instance is a line in the plot and its profile are values across all variables in the data.
 We show how to explore gene expression profiles."